 Pet owners must submit a detailed invoice from the vet in order to be eligible for reimbursement.
 The invoice is then reviewed by the company to determine the appropriate level of reimbursement.

-All new policyholders must wait 14 days after the effective date of the policy for any illness to be covered.
-Any illnesses that occur before or during that waiting period will be considered a pre-existing condition and will not be covered.
+All new policyholders must wait 14 days after the effective date of the policy for any accidents or illnesses to be covered.
+Any accidents or illnesses that occur before or during that waiting period will be considered a pre-existing condition and will not be covered.